bigbio/DLEAMSE/README.md

 # DLEAMSE
 A Deep LEArning-based Mass Spectra Embedder for spectral similarity scoring
+DLEAMSE (Deep-LEArning based MS/MS Spectra Embedding model) is based on Siamese Network , which was trained and tested with a larger dataset from PRIDE Cluster.

 # Requirements
 Python3 (Anaconda3)